shanecandoit/go_overcooker/README.md

 ## Plan

-V1 will just implement onion soup setups with multiple agents.
+Right now, we only implement onion soup setups with multiple agents.

 A basic environment looks like: